timezra/dropbox-maven-plugin/dropbox-maven-plugin-acceptance-tests/README.md

     client_identifier=APPLICATION_IDENTIFIER
     access_token=ACCESS_TOKEN

-Where the APPLICATION\_IDENTIFIER looks like "your-dropbox-application-name/1.0" and the ACCESS\_TOKEN is the ACCESS\_TOKEN you requested above.
+Where the APPLICATION\_IDENTIFIER looks like "YOUR DROPBOX APPLICATION NAME/1.0" and the ACCESS\_TOKEN is the ACCESS\_TOKEN you requested above.